Klymentiy Sheptytsky: Early life

 In 1926, Sheptytsky was named the hegumen (prior) of the Univ Lavra and in 1944, became the Archmandrite (abbot).
-In 1937 he came to Lviv to aide his ailing brother Andrew (Andrey).
-In 1939 the region was occupied by communists, the Soviet "liberators" immediately implemented a plan to eliminate the Ukrainian intellectual elites and church.
+In 1937 he came to Lviv to aid his ailing brother Andrew (Andrey).
+In 1939 the region was occupied by communists and the Soviets immediately implemented a plan to eliminate the Ukrainian intellectual elites and church.
 At the time they did not arrest the Metropolitan himself, fearing his great authority among the nation, but went after his family attempting to capture Sheptytsky and murdering their brother Leon along with his family.

 On 17 September 1939, Metropolitan Andrey appointed Klymentiy Sheptytsky the Russian Catholic Apostolic Exarch of Great Russia and Siberia.
 Communication with the Vatican was limited because of the Soviet annexation, but the Vatican officially recognized this appointment in November or December 1941.
 The borders of the apostolic exarchate were defined as "ethnic Great Russia, Finland, and Siberia" by the 1942 synod of exarchs, though he had practically no connection with anyone there because it was all under Soviet control.
 Sheptytsky still prepared literature for possible future missionary work there and in 1942 established a separate vicariate for Siberia.
 When the Russian Jesuit Viktor Novikov secretly went into Soviet territory, he was designated vice-exarch of Siberia by Sheptytsky.